 Explore the possibility of a career in the mathematical and physical sciences this summer!
 The Girls’ Science, Technology, Engineering, and Mathematics Summer Program, or NYU GSTEM, offered through the NYU Courant Institute of Mathematical Sciences, gives current high school juniors the chance to work on real-world projects alongside scientists and researchers.

 NYU GSTEM is a six-week summer program for high school girls during the summer between their junior and senior years who have high aptitude in STEM subjects.
 Students will have the opportunity to receive mentoring from STEM professionals, as well as participate in classes, lectures, and field trips around New York City.

-NYU GSTEM is made possible by the generous support of the Alfred P. Sloan Foundation.
+NYU GSTEM is made possible by generous support from the Alfred P. Sloan Foundation and the Winston Foundation.

-The NYU GSTEM program is a noncredit college program that allows female high school students the opportunity to explore STEM subjects through hands-on lab research, lectures, class and group discussions, and excursions around New York City to industries, organizations, and sites involved in STEM fields.
+The NYU GSTEM program is a noncredit college program that allows female high school students the opportunity to explore STEM subjects through hands-on lab research, lectures, and workshops.
+Students also participate in excursions around New York City to industries, organizations, and sites involved in STEM fields.
 The program is geared towards students who are currently juniors (to participate during the summer between their junior and senior years).

 Lectures, Classes, and Discussions

 Students spend the first week of the program on the NYU campus attending lectures and workshops to prepare them for the program and their individual research internships.
 These classes explore all STEM areas and will help students develop a professional learning community.

 After the first week, students will return to campus every Friday.
 During these campus days, students will gather together for guest lectures by women working in STEM fields, workshops, social events, and excursions to city museums, sites, companies, and organizations.

 The majority of the program is spent completing research under the guidance of a faculty or professional mentor.
 Students are assigned to a research internship at an academic institution or in the field based on their own research interest.